GB127/SRC-statistics/README.md

 After installing python 3, you'll need to install some modules on the computer.
 Here are the three modules the script needs in order to work correctly:
--pyqt5
--matplotlib
--requests
+- pyqt5
+- matplotlib
+- requests

-Here is the command you need to type in the terminal to install all of them at once:
-`pip install requests pyqt5 matplotlib`
+Here is the command you need to type in the terminal to install all of them at once: `pip install requests pyqt5 matplotlib`.
-If you ar eon mac, you'll need to type this:
-`pip3 install requests pyqt5 matplotlib`
+If you are on MAC, you'll need to type this: `pip3 install requests pyqt5 matplotlib`.